Accommodations for ELLs: How to Create a Welcoming Classroom

 - What hobbies/activities does the student like?

-In many cases, you may find that ELLs are not only responsible for learning English at school, but for teaching their parents and family English at home.
+In many cases, you may find that ELLs are not only responsible for learning English at school, but also for teaching their parents and family English at home.
 Having a better understanding of their home life and the things they are interested in can help you develop more effective lessons and assignments and appropriately address their social and emotional needs.

 Modify Classroom Testing as Necessary